parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

 * Shorten the task (reduce the scope of the task).
 * Change the time estimate.
 * Delegate it to someone else.
-* Don’t work late unless it’s absolutely necessary.
+* Don't work late unless it's absolutely necessary.

 ### Which Tasks First?